 The role of the Olfactory bulb is far more important to dogs than most would think.
-When scent information travels to the Olfactory bulb, it’s also traveling to the limbic system and cortex of the dog’s brain.
+When information of the scent travels to the Olfactory bulb, it’s also traveling to the limbic system and thus, the cortex of the dog’s brain.

 Dogs are just that much more efficient and capable at processing odors than humans.
 For this reason, it’s estimated that their odor detection can be 10,000 to 100,000 times greater than that of the average human.